aws-samples/mlops-pipeline-prestodb/blog_post.md

         Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html).

-        ***The model is registered with the Model Registry with approval status set to `PendingManualApproval`, this means the model cannot be deployed on a SageMaker Endpoint unless its status in the registry is changed to `Approved` manually via the SageMaker console, programmatically or through a Lambda function.***
+        ***The model is registered with the Model Registry with approval status set to `PendingManualApproval`.
+This means the model cannot be deployed on a SageMaker Endpoint unless its status in the registry is changed to `Approved` manually via the SageMaker console, programmatically or through a Lambda function.***

-    6.  **Orchestrate all steps and start the pipeline**: Once you have created the pipeline steps above, you can instantiate and execute it with custom parameters making the pipeline agnostic to who is triggering it, but also to the scripts and data used.
-        The pipeline can be started using the CLI, the SageMaker Studio UI or the SDK.

-        ``` python
-        # Start pipeline with credit data and preprocessing script
-        execution = pipeline.start(
-                        execution_display_name=pipeline.name,
-                        parameters=dict(
-                        AccuracyConditionThreshold=config['evaluation_step']['accuracy_condition_threshold'],
-                        MaximumParallelTrainingJobs=config['tuning_step']['maximum_parallel_training_jobs'],
-                        MaximumTrainingJobs=config['tuning_step']['maximum_training_jobs'],
-                        ModelGroup=config['register_model_step']['model_group'],
-                    ),
-                )
-        ```

         ***Now that the model is registered, you can get access to the registered model manually on the SageMaker studio Model Registry console, or programmatically in the next notebook, approve it and run the second portion of this solution: Batch Transform Step***

 2. Next Choose
     [`1_batch_transform_pipeline.ipynb`](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/1_batch_transform_pipeline.ipynb).